GuenterQuast/PhyPraKit/builddoc/index.rst

       2. signal processing:

-        - offsetFilter()      subtract an offset in array a
+        - offsetFilter()      subtract an offset in an input array
         - meanFilter()        apply sliding average to smoothen data
         - resample()          average over n samples
         - simplePeakfinder()  find peaks and dips in an array